UCLA Extension Entertainment Studies Film Festival

 UCLAxFilmFest 2017 will feature 15 student short films, followed by an industry panel and awards ceremony.

-Tickets are free and open to the public on Monday, April 10th.
+Tickets are free and open to the public.

 Location: Regent Theatre